ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Changes

-- ✅ **Added**: S3, Google Cloud Storage, Azure Blob Storage, and filesystem connections now support batching on number of serialized bytes with `batchBytes`.- ✅ **Added**: Adds uniform support for `json`, pretty `json`, `jsonl`, and `parquet` as serialization options for S3, Google Cloud Storage, Azure Blob Storage, and filesystem connections.- ✅ **Added**: Ditto for compression: all of these connections now support `gzip`.
+- ✅ **Added**: S3, Google Cloud Storage, Azure Blob Storage, and filesystem connections now support batching on number of serialized bytes with `batchBytes`.
+- ✅ **Added**: Adds uniform support for `json`, pretty `json`, `jsonl`, and `parquet` as serialization options for S3, Google Cloud Storage, Azure Blob Storage, and filesystem connections.
+- ✅ **Added**: Ditto for compression: all of these connections now support `gzip`.

 ---